ent/ent/doc/website/blog/2021-10-11-generating-ent-schemas-from-existing-sql-databases.md

 Let’s run a quick example to verify that our schema works:

 Create a file named `example.go` in the root of the project, with the following content:

+> This part of the example can be found [here](https://github.com/zeevmoney/entimport-example/blob/master/part1/example.go)

 ```go title="entimport-example/example.go"
 package main